firstcontributions/first-contributions/github-windows-vs-code-tutorial.md

 <img src="assets/vscode-2018-08-push.png" alt="Stashed Files">

-Use the three-dot icon to open up the menu where you select the `Publish Branch` option.
-This should open up a dialog to put your GitHub credentials in.
+Use the three-dot icon to open the menu where you select the `Publish Branch` option.
+This should open  a dialog to put your GitHub credentials in.

 <img src="assets/vscode-2018-08-gh-auth.png" alt="Stashed Files">

 ## Submit your changes for review

-At this point you have completed your change but it still only resides in your repo.
+At this point you have completed your change, but it still only resides in your repo.
 This step will show you how to submit a request to the administrator of the top-level repo to merge your change.

 In your repo on GitHub you'll see the `Compare & pull request` button next to the new branch notification.
 Click on that button.